 - Zidovudine + Lamivudine or ZDV/3TC (Combivir)

 Truvada has also been approved as a way to prevent HIV infection for people who are at high risk.
-Even if you take it, you have to practice safe sex, too.
+But if you take it, you have to practice safe sex, too.